fdisasm190623.zip (102K) a zipped hfs disk image and checksum file. The disk image can be mounted with Mini vMac. Includes source code.

 Besides ROM images, FDisasm can also disassemble Macintosh 680x0 applications.
 But the code and other resources are located in the “resource fork” of such appplications, while FDisasm only operates on the “data fork” of the file “bin”.
 The GetRsFrk tool gets the resource fork of a file you select, and saves it into the data fork of “bin”.
 An alternative is asPack, which also saves the data fork and the meta data into “bin”, in AppleSingle format.

 FDisasm has some compile time options.
 The default values are defined in “source/CNFGDLFT.i”, and these defaults can be changed in “source/CONFIGUR.i”.
-For example, the following variation does not output the address and hex fields, resulting in output that is suitable for passing to an assembler:
+For example, the following variation outputs address and hex fields, resulting in output that is not suitable for passing to an assembler, but is more useful when working on the format file.

 The software that has become FDisasm, FindCode, and FindRes was my first serious programming project, started in 1985 in Basic, and later converted to Pascal, and now converted to C when I got back to it recently.
 I wonder if 23 years to first public release is any kind of record.